-Adam Stone, MBA, Fellow in Information Privacy (FIP), CIPM, CIPP/US, CISSP, ISSMP, HCISPP has over 25 years business leadership experience with 14+ years overseeing data privacy and security functions for pharmaceutical distribution, healthcare, insurance, financial services and marketing organizations.
+Adam Stone, MBA, Fellow in Information Privacy (FIP), CIPM, CIPP/US, CISSP, ISSMP, HCISPP has over 30 years business leadership experience with 20 years overseeing data privacy and security functions for pharmaceutical distribution, healthcare, insurance, financial services and marketing organizations.

 Adam has significant experience with the broad array of global privacy and data security laws and regulations.
 He is expert in the intricacies of the Health Insurance Portability and Accountability Act (HIPAA) and its implementing regulations.
-He provides advice and leadership for successfully implementing complex regulatory regimes for large organizations – including HIPAA/HITECH, PCI DSS, Shared Assessments SIG/AUP, 42 CFR Part 2, G-L-B and FFIEC standards, Safe Harbor self-certification, ISO 17799/27001/2 and several EU data protection regulations, including the General Data Protection Regulation (GDPR).
+He provides advice and leadership for successfully implementing complex regulatory regimes for large organizations – including HIPAA/HITECH, PCI DSS, Shared Assessments SIG/AUP, 42 CFR Part 2, G-L-B and FFIEC standards, Privacy Shield self-certification, ISO 17799/27001/2 and several EU data protection regulations, including the General Data Protection Regulation (GDPR).

 As a data privacy and security expert, Adam has significant experience implementing and refining data privacy and security practices and processes and affecting sometimes-disruptive change across large organizations.
 He is particularly skilled in navigating complex customer-facing initiatives to guide executives towards profit-generating activities that encourage customer loyalty by focusing on trust and confidence.